daniel-cortez-stevenson/wg-gesucht-bot/README.md

 # WG-Gesucht Bot

-Automate your flat search!
+What it does:

+- Retrieves new ad listings based on a filter or search (URL) every 2 minutes.
+- Sends a message template to the newly-found ad owners.
+- Ad language detection and configurable message templates per language (ENG/DEU only).

 ## Quickstart

-Configure the app:
+### Configure the app

 ```bash
 cp .env.example .env
 vi .env
 ```

-Run the app with Docker:
+### Build & run the app with Docker

 ```bash
 docker build -t wg-gesucht-bot .